Yonka556/Foundations-Project1/README.md

 # Foundations-Project1
-this is my foundations project
+This is my Foundations Project